ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 ## Conclusion

 We have now applied styling across our application.
 Test it out in both light and dark mode.
+Next we will allow users to share tasting notes from the app!